GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

 Defining the PyQt Modules
 -------------------------

-The tab for defining the PyQt modules used by the application is shown below.
+The tab for defining any PyQt modules used by the application is shown below.
 If the application is a PyQt4 application then the PyQt4 modules will be shown instead.